capitalism-sudo/pla-multi-checker/README.md

 * [JSB](https://github.com/jsb-pokemon) for a lot of work on the discord bot!

 ## Possible Future Improvements
-* Expand discord bot readme section to include a comprehensive guide
+### PRs and help with these is always appreciated
 * Cleanup: Set embed_color via config file.
 * Cleanup: Set bot_prefix via config file.
 * Cleanup: Migrate non-class utility functions to a utility class.
+* Documentation: Expand discord bot readme section to include a comprehensive guide
+* Documentation: Full detailed guides on using tools
 * Feature: Update the configuration and reload it via discord command
 * Feature: Bot command to install emoji pack in a discord server
 * Feature: Add a filtering class to enable complex filters instead of a set of flags